 Below is the interactive OurworldinData chart for global biweekly deaths.

 Below is the interactive chart for global biweekly cases, with a trough expected around 23rd October 2021.
-Note the collapsed peak of the first wave due to the lack of recording over the winter holidays.
+Note the collapsed peak of the first wave due to national lockdowns and the lack of recording over the winter holidays.

-A visualization of what the first global peak in Covid cases would probably have looked like were it not for the lapse in recording from Thanksgiving 2020 through New Year of 2021.
+A visualization of what the first global peak in Covid cases would probably have looked like were it not for the collapse caused by lockdowns and the lapse in recording from Thanksgiving 2020 through New Year of 2021.

 Sadly, we don’t think that the three declining global peaks we have seen so far represent a trend that will continue into this coming winter of 2021.
 We should be able to tell by mid-November 2021 just how severe the next global Covid winter wave will be, and we will update Coronaheadsup.com in a new post around that time.